Universal credit: Elements

 Eligibility criteria for the housing costs element is complex.
 One important point to note is that for owner occupiers, no housing costs element can be included in any assessment period where there is any earned income.
 It doesn’t matter how much the earnings are or whether the work is temporary or permanent.

 If a housing element is included to help with rent, the claimant will receive a lower work allowance (meaning more of their income is taken into account that would have been the case).
+This is also the case where the claimant is entitled to UC and also to housing benefit for temporary accommodation (see below), in other words the level of work allowance that applies is the same as if they were entitled to the housing element.

 More detailed information on the housing element can be found in the following ADM Chapters: